Voilett-Roze/asus/User-scripts.md

 ## Troubleshooting scripts:
 Try running your script manually at first to make sure there is no syntax error in it.
-You can also insert some code near the top to be able to easily determine if your script did run or not.
+You can also insert some code near the top to be able to easily determine whether or not your script ran.
 For example:

 ```
 touch /tmp/000wanstarted
 ```

-You can then easily tell that the script did run by looking for the presence of 000wanstarted in the /tmp directory.
+You can then easily tell that the script did run by looking for the presence of 000wanstarted in the `/tmp` directory.

 A useful command for debugging user scripts is `logger`, which will log messages to the system log, visible in the Web UI.